hindsholm/logbook1/README.md

 A sailing logbook featuring (well, not yet)

-- GPX files for showing tracks on Google Maps
+- GPX/KML/KMZ files for showing tracks on Google Maps
 - Images from the trip
 - Markdown text descriptions
 - Historical weather data